Debunking tinnitus myths

 Thankfully, for those that seek help for their tinnitus, relief can be found in the form of specialised hearing devices that can help to minimise the symptoms.

-If you've been experiencing ringing in your ears and believe you may have tinnitus, click here or call 1300 308 125 to request a FREE* hearing check-up with your local HEARINGLife clinic.
+If you've been experiencing ringing in your ears and believe you may have tinnitus, click here or call 1300 308 125 to request a no cost* hearing check-up with your local HEARINGLife clinic.

 1Better Health Channel, Tinnitus.
 Accessed August 25, 2015.